Feng Shui’s Fabulous Five Elements

 Earth

-When we think of the Earth element we think of stability and nourishment.
+The Earth element is all about stability and nourishment.
 The most stable shape, the square, denotes Earth, as well as earthy colors like yellow, tan, and brown.

 Add Earth to your environment when things feel unstable, with items that give you a sense of being grounded.
-Here’s some more information about the Earth element here.
+Here’s some more information about the Feng Shui Earth element here.

 Metal

 Metal, the element of completion, symbolizes incisiveness and focus.
-Metal helps us complete projects and set ourselves up for future endeavors.
-During Metal’s season, Autumn, we harvest the New Beginnings we planted back in the Spring.
+Metal helps you complete projects, get the help you need, and set yourself up for future endeavors.
+During Metal’s season, Autumn, you harvest the New Beginnings we planted back in the Spring.

 As the “purest” element, Metal’s color white and its shape is round.
 Metal bring a lovely smoothness into a space in a round table, circular rug, spherical container or even an archway.

-Check out these posts for more about Feng Shui’s Metal element.
+Check out these posts about the Feng Shui Metal element.

 Water